-Personal Safety - Do election officials, staff and poll workers feel safe from harassment
+Personal Safety - Do election officials, staff and poll workers feel safe from harassment and threats of violence?
+Do they feel secure in the office, at home and en route?

 Gut Check vs. Analysis

 This first pass is a high-level gut check - what do you think are the biggest security domains?